Phoenix Park: History

-In 1882, the park was the location of the Phoenix Park Murders.
-The Chief Secretary for Ireland (the British Cabinet minister with responsibility for Irish affairs), Lord Frederick Cavendish and the Under-Secretary for Ireland (chief civil servant), Thomas Henry Burke, were stabbed to death with surgical knives while walking from Dublin Castle.
+In 1882, the park was the scene of the Phoenix Park Murders, the politically motivated assassinations of Lord Frederick Cavendish and Thomas Henry Burke, respectively Chief Secretary and Under-Secretary for Ireland, who were stabbed to death with surgical knives while walking from Dublin Castle.
 A small insurgent group called the Irish National Invincibles were responsible.

+On 5 August 1933, Oscar Heron, an Irish flying ace who had flown with the Royal Air Force during World War I, died in an accident at the park whilst taking part in a mock aerial combat for Irish Aviation Day.

-During the Emergency thousands of tons of turf were transported from the bogs to Dublin and stored in high mounds along the main road of the park.
+During the Emergency (1939–1945), thousands of tons of turf were transported from the bogs to Dublin and stored in high mounds along the main road of the park.

+In October 2023, the park got its first shuttle bus service with the launch of Route 99, connecting the park's visitor center at Ashford Castle with Parkgate Street just outside the park, near Heuston Station.

 Features

 The park is split between three civil parishes: Castleknock to the northwest, Chapelizod to the south and St James' to the east.
 The last-named is mainly centred south of the River Liffey around St James' parish church.
-The park has its own piece of legislation the Phoenix Park Act, 1925 which includes giving powers to park rangers to remove and arrest of offenders who disobey its bye-laws, which include "No person shall act contrary to public morality in the park".